bigchaindb/kyber/README.md

 * CIP: `123456`

 ##FAQ's
-* **Must our project rely on the token contract?** No, we offer the token and escrow contract as an starting point or a base for *inspiration*.
+* **Must our project rely on the token contract?** No, we provide the token and escrow contracts as an starting point or a base for *inspiration*.

 ##Resources